Cellular $E_k$-algebras: Introduction

 We write $\Alg_{E_k}(\sfS)$ for the category of $E_k$-algebras in $\sfS$, and $U^{E_k} \colon \Alg_{E_k}(\sfS) \to \sfS$ for the functor which forgets the $E_k$-algebra structure.
 To do homotopy theory with $E_k$-algebras, we define a morphism in $\Alg_{E_k}(\sfS)$ to be a weak equivalence if it becomes one after applying $U^{E_k}$, i.e.\ after forgetting the $E_k$-algebra structure.

 Let us give two examples of $E_k$-algebras:

-\begin{example} $E_k$-algebras were introduced to study of $k$-fold loop spaces \cite{BoardmanVogt,GILS}, the prototypical examples of $E_k$-algebras.
-If $X$ is a pointed topological space and $\Omega^k X$ denotes the space of continuous maps $I^k \to X$ sending $\partial I^k$ to the base point $x_0$, then we may combine an element $e$ of $\cC_k(i)$ with $i$ elements $f_j$ of $\Omega^k X$ to form a single elements of $\Omega^k X$; insert $f_j$ into the image of the $j$th cube $e_j$, and extend by the constant map with value $x_0$.
+\begin{example} $E_k$-algebras were introduced to study $k$-fold loop spaces \cite{BoardmanVogt,GILS}, the prototypical examples of $E_k$-algebras.
+If $X$ is a pointed topological space and $\Omega^k X$ denotes the space of continuous maps $I^k \to X$ sending $\partial I^k$ to the basepoint $x_0$, then we may combine an element $e$ of $\cC_k(i)$ with $i$ elements $f_j$ of $\Omega^k X$ to form a single elements of $\Omega^k X$; insert $f_j$ into the image of the $j$th cube $e_j$, and extend by the constant map with value $x_0$.
 Section \ref{sec:group-completion-map} contains more details, and Figure \ref{fig:loop-space-example} gives an example in the case $k=2$ and $j=3$. \end{example}

-\begin{example}The example $\bigsqcup_{n \geq 1} B\mr{G}_n$ discussed above arises as follows: if $\sfG$ is a braided or symmetric monoidal groupoid whose objects given by $\bN$ and such that the monoidal product of objects is addition, then the disjoint union $\bigsqcup_{n \geq 1} B\mr{G}_n$ of the automorphism groups $\mr{G}_n$ of the objects of $\sfG$ has a canonical structure of an $E_2$- or $E_\infty$-algebra. \end{example}
+\begin{example}The example $\bigsqcup_{n \geq 1} B\mr{G}_n$ discussed above arises as follows: if $\sfG$ is a braided or symmetric monoidal groupoid whose objects are given by $\bN$ and such that the monoidal product of objects is addition, then the disjoint union $\bigsqcup_{n \geq 1} B\mr{G}_n$ of the automorphism groups $\mr{G}_n$ of the objects of $\sfG$ has a canonical structure of an $E_2$- or $E_\infty$-algebra.
+Section \ref{sec:EkAlgFromGpd} contains the details. \end{example}